NeurodataWithoutBorders/matnwb/README.md

 ## Data Dimensions

 NWB files use the HDF5 format to store data.
-Due to differences in how MATLAB and HDF5 represent data, the dimensions of datasets are flipped when writing to/from file in MatNWB.
+There are two main differences between the way MATLAB and HDF5 represents dimensions.
+The first is that HDF5 is C-ordered, which means it stores data is a rows-first pattern, and the MATLAB is F-ordered, storing data in the reverse pattern, with the last dimension of the array stored consecutively.
+The result is that the data in HDF5 is effectively the transpose of the array in MATLAB.
+The second difference is that HDF5 can store 1-D arrays, but in MATLAB the lowest dimensionality of an array is 2-D. Due to differences in how MATLAB and HDF5 represent data, the dimensions of datasets are flipped when writing to/from file in MatNWB.
 This behavior differs depending on whether ```VectorData``` use ```DataPipe``` objects to contain the data.
 It's important to keep in mind the mappings below to make sure is written to and read from file as expected.

 [without DataPipes](https://neurodatawithoutborders.github.io/matnwb/tutorials/html/dimensionMapNoDataPipes.html)